snubsalot/fat-dash/README.md

 - Hold <kbd>shift</kbd> + Left Mouse to move around in the graph.
 Alternatives: Drag an axis or press the pan-button at the top right of the graph

 ## Optimizations
 Currently, imported csv files are not saved (yet) - after closing the tab, next time files are to be reimported.
 Simple solution: Keep the tab open, if you want to import more files.
 Most likely file import speed is limited by your disk performance.
 Saving all challenge files on a SSD partition can really benefit import time.
-Also, a reimporting files should happend much faster second time due to disk cache.
+Also, reimporting files should happend much faster second time due to disk cache.

 ## Compatibility
 Just use an up-to-date browser.
 Tested with